Hybrid PQ/T Key Encapsulation Mechanisms

 8. Out of Scope

-Considerations that were considered and not included in these
+and not included in these designs:

-Anonymity [GMP22], Deniability, Obfuscation, other forms of key-
+* Anonymity [GMP22], deniability, obfuscation, other forms of key-

 robustness or binding [GMP22], [CDM23]

-post-quantum and a traditional KEM.
+components: one post-quantum component and one traditional

-Not analyzed as part of any security proofs in the literature, and a
+proofs in the literature, and a complication deemed unnecessary

 9. References